Comiso: Economy

 The main productive sectors are agriculture (wine and vegetables) and trades, including smithery, cabinet making and marble work.
 The Comisana breed of sheep takes its name from Comiso.

 Transport

-Comiso is connected to the nearby towns and cities by bus service and has a railway station, which lies on the Syracuse–Ragusa–Gela–Licata–Canicattì line.
-The train journey to Ragusa is 30 minutes, to Syracuse 2 hours 30 minutes, and to Licata 1 hour and 45 minutes.
+Comiso is connected to the nearby towns and cities by bus service and has a railway station, which lies on the Syracuse- Ragusa - Gela- Canicattì - Caltanissetta line.
+The train journey to Ragusa is 30 minutes, to Syracuse 2 hours 30 minutes, to Licata 1 hour and to Caltanissetta Xirbi 2 hours 17 minutes.

 Comiso Airport is located only 5 km north of the town.
-It was previously a military base and it re-opened as a civil airport in 2013.
+It was converted from a military base into a modern "Vincenzo Magliocco" civilian airport in 2013.; it was later named to Pio La Torre.

 The main roads serving Comiso are the SS.115 (Sud Occidentale Sicula) and the SS.514 (di Chiaramonte).

+The SS194 Ragusana the stretch is in the process of being doubled by ANAS with adaptation to a two-lane motorway for each direction of travel on separate carriageways.
+The approved project concerns the Ragusa-Catania route, namely the modernization of the State Roads 514 "of Chiaramonte" and 194 "Ragusana" to four lanes, in the section between the junction with the State Road 115, near Comiso.

+The A18 Siracusa-Gela is an Italian motorway in eastern Sicily, only partially completed for its first 59 kilometers.
+It begins near Syracuse, where it begins as an extension of the SS114 Orientale Sicula, and temporarily ends at the Modica junction, where it joins the SS194 Ragusana.